htkseason/VisionModelLib/README.md

 # VisionModelLib
-This project implements ShapeModel, TextureModel, AppearanceModel, PatchRegressor and training tools for them.
+This project implements ShapeModel, TextureModel, AppearanceModel, PatchModel and training tools for them.

 ---